megomars/RStatisticsInTheBatcave/README.md

 * rep(1:2, each=3) - 111222
 * x <- c(3,4,5) & y <- c(4,3,1)n - x+y is the sum of the vectors
 * rm(x), rm(x,y), rm(list = ls()) - clears your workspace/memory
+* ls() - view your workspace

 ### Working with packages
 * Packages by [domain](https://cran.r-project.org/web/views/) and [alphabetical](https://cran.r-project.org/web/packages/available_packages_by_name.html)
 * install.packages("ggplot2")
+* search() - view all the installed functions
 * library("ggplot2") OR require("ggplot2")- activate the package
+* result <- require("data.table") - returns FALSE if package does not exist, good for attaching packages dynamically
 * ?ggplot2 - documentation for each package (also includes vignettes)

 ### Working with data